xcrispy/parse-server-moralis/README.md

-# parse-server migration
+# parse-server moralis

-This demo project contains a parse-server backend to migrate from a hosted server on Moralis to a self-hosted server, using parse-server.
+This project contains a parse-server backend to migrate from a hosted server on Moralis to a self-hosted server, using parse-server.

 ## Getting started locally